To find out baby’s sex or not to find out? Some pregnant women and their partners can’t decide!

 Most parents-to-be focus instead on finding out the gender, forgetting the real reasons behind the ultrasound scan.
 Sometimes, the baby’s sex can be too hard to tell anyway, for example if the baby is in a tricky position.

-Reasons Not To Find Out The Sex Of Your Baby #3: Something To Push For
+Sex Of Your Baby #3: Something To Push For

 Childbirth is a pretty tiring experience, and anything that might help you scrape together that last ounce of energy for that final push will be much appreciated.